Becoming a Commercial Drone Pilot in 2022

 Drone Safe Register™ (DSR) is the nation’s leading drone hire website.
 All our members have been pre-checked for CAA approval and commercial drone insurance.

-Our drone hire directory and digital map displays the profiles of hundreds of legal drone pilots in all parts of the UK.
-DSR is the ‘go-to’ place to locate an approved drone pilot.
+Our drone hire directory and digital map display the profiles of hundreds of legal drone pilots in all parts of the UK.
+Drone Safe Register is the UK's ‘go-to’ place to find an approved drone pilot.

-So with that in mind we have created this blog to help signpost the route for anybody just starting out and wanting to join the industry.
+We have created this blog to help signpost the route for anybody just starting out as a drone pilot and looking to join our exciting industry.

 There are some important factors in becoming a commercial drone pilot.
 DSR breaks these down and gives you their take on these considerations.
 Follow these simple steps to make sure you are flying safely and legally.

 Tim Johnson of the CAA says, “Drone users must understand that when taking to the skies they are entering one of the busiest areas of airspace in the world – a complex system that brings together all manner of aircraft including passenger aeroplanes, military jets, helicopters, gliders, light aircraft and now drones.”

 When you fly a drone in the UK it is your responsibility to be aware of the rules that are in place to keep everyone safe.